bsn-si/figaro-cli/README.md

 }
 ```

-Also you can set data directory by environment variable `DATA_DIR`, this can be used for different networks or databases.
+Also you can set data directory with environment variable `DATA_DIR`, this can be used for different networks or databases.

 ## Tests
-In `test` folder you find simple e2e test script for test all features of contract.
-From instantiate new cw20 token to confirm delivery by courier.
+In the `test` folder you'll find a simple e2e test script for testing all features of the contract.
+From instantiating a new cw20 token to confirmation of a delivery by a courier.

 ``` bash
 cd test/